 The fact remains however, that Ethiopia has demonstrated that coordination and the presence of a long-term vision are important ingredients for building high-quality SEZs quickly.
 These, in turn, can create high numbers of transformational jobs, whilst also generating crucial positive spillover effects to benefit the local economy.
 To this end, other governments in SSA could already learn much from the Ethiopian experience to date.

-Photo credit: Hawassa Industrial Park, SET Programme, Overseas Development Institute ©
+Photo credit (all rights reserved): Hawassa Industrial Park, SET Programme, Overseas Development Institute ©